Solving QBF by Abstraction: Abstract

 \section{Abstract}

-Many synthesis and verification approaches rely on solving techniques for quantified Boolean formulas~(QBF).
-Consequently, solution witnesses, i.e., Boolean functions, become more important as they represent implementations or counterexamples.
-We present a new recursive counterexample guided abstraction refinement algorithm for solving and certifying QBFs that exploits structural reasoning on the formula level.
-The algorithm decomposes the given QBF into one propositional formula for every scope---a maximal block of consecutive quantifiers of the same type---that abstracts from assignments of outer and inner quantifiers.
-Further, we define a format for proof traces and present an efficient method to extract certificates from traces that allows building witnessing functions and certifying the solver result.
-We report on experimental evaluation of this algorithm in a prototype solver $\quabsol$ (Quantified Abstraction Solver) using synthesis benchmark sets and show the effectiveness of the certification approach.
+Many verification and synthesis approaches rely on solving techniques for quantified Boolean formulas~(QBF).
+Consequently, solution witnesses, in the form of Boolean functions, become more and more important as they represent implementations or counterexamples.
+We present a recursive counterexample guided abstraction and refinement algorithm~(CEGAR) for solving and certifying QBFs that exploits structural reasoning on the formula level.
+The algorithm decomposes the given QBF into one propositional formula for every block of quantifiers that abstracts from assignments of variables not bound by this quantifier block.
+Further, we show how to derive an efficient certification extraction method on top of the algorithm.
+We report on experimental evaluation of this algorithm in the solver $\quabs$ (Quantified Abstraction Solver) which won the most recent QBF competition (QBFEVAL'18).
+Further, we show the effectiveness of the certification approach using synthesis benchmarks and a case study for synthesizing winning strategies in Petri Games.